 But lung transplants from living donors are currently rare in the UK.

 During this type of lung transplant, the lower lobe of the right lung is removed from 1 donor and the lower lobe of the left lung is removed from the other donor.

 Both lungs are removed from the recipient and replaced with the lung implants from the donors in a single operation.

-Most people who receive lung transplants from living donors have cystic fibrosis and are close relatives of the donors.
+Most people who receive lung transplants from living donors have cystic fibrosis, and their donors are close relatives.

-The recipient and donors need to be compatible in size and have matching blood groups.
+The recipient and donors need to have matching blood groups.

 Before being placed on the transplant list you'll need to have some tests to make sure your other major organs, such as your heart, kidneys and liver, will function properly after the transplant.